kevalii/book-o-piracy/README.md

 headers = {'X-FunTranslations-Api-Secret': API-KEY-HERE}
 ```

+### Running
-The above, excluding the translation API key, should be enough to run the website locally and test most everything except for the translation component.
+The above, excluding the translation API key, should be enough to run the website locally by running `gunicorn app:app` while cd'd into the app root.
+This will allow you to test most everything except for the translation component.

 There is a config file for the application exclusively on the Heroku Git repo that is solely used to retrieve different API keys and credentials when the app is hosted on Heroku, so I'm omitting it from this source code.